-The Vienna Biocenter (VBC) is a life science cluster comprising 4 research institutes, 14 biotech companies, 3 universities and a total of 1400 scientists.
+The Vienna BioCenter (VBC) is a life science cluster comprising 4 research institutes, 16 biotech companies, 3 universities and a total of 1600 employees.
 Concentrated in a well-connected location in central Vienna, the VBC community guarantees that scientists are embedded into a stimulating, dynamic and sizable community of biologists, creating synergies and opportunities for cooperation.
-Evidence for the high scientific standards at the VBC are, among other indicators, 39 ERC grants and 11 Wittgenstein Awards that went to VBC scientists.
+Evidence for the high scientific standards at the VBC are, among other indicators, 40 ERC grants and 11 Wittgenstein Awards that went to VBC scientists.

 When the IMP moved to Vienna’s St. Marx neighbourhood in 1986, there was little reference to life sciences to be found here.
 The closest thing to biology were the municipal slaughterhouses directly next to the old IMP.